YaoGroup/DIFFICE_jax/README.md

 in the [`examples`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) folders.
 In the [paper](https://github.com/YaoGroup/DIFFICE_jax/tree/main/paper.md), we summarized **six algorithm features** of the `DIFFICE_jax` package beyond the Vanilla PINNs code.
 Implementing different features, we provide four example codes in the
 [`examples`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) folders that can be used to analyze different ice-shelf datasets.

-The ice-shelf viscosity inversion examples and the corresponding implemented features are listed in the table below.
-Well-documented codes can be found in their corresponding subfolders.
+The relation of the example code with the corresponding implemented features, and the ice-shelf dataset it can analyze are listed in the table below.
+All example codes are well-documented in the [`examples`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) folder.

 | Example codes  | Feature # | Ice shelf |
 | ------------- | ------------- | ------------- |